How to Build a Food Delivery App in 5 Easy Steps

 Launch Your Food Delivery App in 2 weeks

 Step 1: Choosing the business model

 I. The Order Only Model

-The order only model was introduced by first-generation restaurant delivery services such as JustEat, Grubhub, Delivery Hero.
+The order-only model was introduced by first-generation restaurant delivery services such as JustEat, Grubhub, and Delivery Hero.
 In this model, the service providers act as a pure software layer that aggregates standalone restaurants’ offerings, assisting them in expanding their market reach.
 These aggregators did not prove delivery services.
-This model’s primary selling point was to bring new orders to the restaurants and replace their antiquated phone-ordering system by an optimized mobile and web platform.
+This model’s primary selling point was to bring new orders to the restaurants and replace their antiquated phone-ordering system with an optimized mobile and web platform.
 Food ordering apps connect customers with local eateries and facilitate interactions between them.
 Food ordering platforms provide easy search and order functionality to customers.
-Order only platforms generate revenue by charging 7 to 15% commission to restaurants.
+Order-only platforms generate revenue by charging 7% to 15% commission to restaurants.

 How it Works:

-- Customer places an order on the app or through website
+- Customer places an order on the app or through the website

 - The restaurant receives the order